One Day in Arches National Park: A Complete Guide

 Camping near Arches National Park

-If, instead, you’re looking for a budget stay, camping, whether by tent or RV, can be a great option.
-Within Arches, you have two options to camp.
-Your first camping option is the Devil’s Garden Campground ($25 per night for an individual site).
-You can reserve sites here up to 6 months in advance for stays March 1-October 31; the campground is usually full almost every single night, so I highly recommend putting an alarm in your phone to remind you to make reservations the day they open for your desired date (that’s what I do!).
+You can reserve sites here up to 6 months in advance for stays March 1 through October 31.
+The campground is usually full almost every single night, so I highly recommend putting an alarm in your phone to remind you to make reservations the day they open for your desired date (that’s what I do!).

-• Arches has an atypical restriction on digging catholes (i.e., holes that you dig for your poop when you go camping) into the desert floor- I’ve read this is to preserve Moab’s cryptobiotic soil (fun fact: Moab’s dirt is comprised of a delicate balance of soil, bacteria, fungi, and algae).
+• Arches has an atypical restriction on digging catholes (i.e., holes that you dig for your poop when you go camping) into the desert floor- I’ve read this is to preserve Moab’s cryptobiotic soil, which is comprised of a delicate balance of soil, bacteria, fungi, and algae.
 As such, you’ll have to bring a landfill safe commercial toilet system, like Wag Bag, to do your business.
 Ah, the joys of getting close to nature!

 • To reduce the impact of backcountry camping on Arches’ delicate environment, camping permits are extremely limited… as in, like, four per day (you can see the available campsites here).
 Honestly, if you’re going during the busy summer season, it’s pretty unlikely you’ll be able to snag a permit if you’re only in the park for a day- but totally worth a shot!